nicktan01/smelli-belli/journals/jordan.md

 ## Jordan's Journal

+## June 2, 2022
+Morning:

+Afternoon:

+## June 1, 2022
+Morning: Started working on FastAPI set up for the customer microservice with Cindy.

+Afternoon: After some further research and discussion with Cindy and Jaiden, as a whole team we decided to proceed with a django backend.
+After making this switch, Elliott added the necessary folders and we divided up the work for the models/paths/views for customer and employee microservices.
+We decided to hold off on the account microservice until after an authentication lecture to help guide us.

 ## May 31, 2022
 We started working on editing the docker-compose file.
 Cindy, Nicholas, and I split off to start making issues in gitlab to begin organizing our workflow.